ericelliott/credential/README.md

 ### .hash(password, callback) callback(err, hashJSON)

 Takes a new password and creates a unique hash.
 Passes a JSON encoded object to the callback.
+If callback is omitted, a thunk is returned.

 * @param  {[type]}   password
 * @param  {Function} callback